briankoser/avid/README.md

 ## Bugs
 - [ ] Enter one character and select the first player.
 Enter the same character again: you are able to draft the same player twice.
+- [ ] Undo a pick.
+That pick now stays in the picker textbox until manually removed, even if further undos are made.

 ## Colors
 [FlatUI](https://material.google.com/style/color.html#color-color-palette) colors: